Jerusalem Botanical Gardens: History

 In 1948, in the 1947–1949 Palestine war, access to Mount Scopus and the university campus was cut off from the rest of Israel, and it was decided to create a new Botanical Garden (the subject of this entry) near the Jewish National and University Library, on the new campus of the Hebrew University in Givat Ram in western Jerusalem.
 The new Botanical Garden, including a unique collection of Coniferae, was opened in 1954, soon after the establishment of Givat Ram campus.
 In 1962, a rocky hill in the southeastern corner of the campus was planted with conifers from North America.
 That year, Michael Avishai was appointed scientific director of the gardens.
 Many of the trees were raised from his private seed collection.

 Budgeting was a serious problem until 1975, when the Society of Friends of the Botanical Gardens was established and the garden became a joint project of the university, the Jerusalem Municipality and the Jewish National Fund.
 A scientific board was appointed, and architect Shlomo Aronson was commissioned to plan the layout.
 In 1981, the Garden Association was founded, and a board of executives appointed.
 The garden was opened to the public in 1985.
 In 1994, it separated from the Hebrew University, and has been managed by the Botanical Garden Association since 1996.

-Bonsai
+Key developments include the tropical conservatory in 1986, the South Africa section in 1989, and the Hank Greenspan Entrance Plaza, Dvorsky Visitors’ Center, and restaurant in 1990.

+Collection

+The Jerusalem Botanical Gardens is the largest botanical garden in Israel and the Middle East.
+It features an expansive collection of living plants, totalling over 6,400 species and varieties from various regions worldwide.
+Spanning 30 acres, the garden showcases flora from Australia, South Africa, Europe, North America, Southwest and Central Asia and the Mediterranean.

+Japanese section and bonsai

 The garden's Japanese section contains over 150 bonsai trees, the largest concentrated collection of bonsai trees in the world.
+A new pagoda is currently under construction at the garden.
+It will serve as a focal point for the gardens' collection of Japanese plants.
+The pagoda was designed in Japan and arrived as modular pieces that were assembled on-site.